 Opposite matching games are not only fun; they're also a good way to practice (and even increase) vocabulary.
 Most beginning language students learn happy and sad, day and night, tall, short, open, close, love, hate, and many other pairs.
 Contrasts can make the meaning of each word clearer and also help us remember.

 If you prefer to print these matching exercises to work offline, here is a similar pdf version.
-(It’s slightly different due to layout requirements for interactive online matching.
+(It’s slightly different due to layout requirements online.
 It includes all four games.)

 Computer game programmers design virtual worlds to feel ‘real’, even if their settings and stories are completely unlike ordinary life.
 Excitement is crucial to the games’ success, but a realistic story is optional.
 As long as it’s exciting, it can be realistic -- or about aliens!